gbelcheva/CSharpPart2HW/Databases/HW04-DatabaseSystemsOverview/DatabaseSystems.md

 ####    What are the advantages of normalized databases?

 * Prevent update anomalies.
-They minimize logical inconsistencies when data is updated.
+Normalization minimizes logical inconsistencies when data is updated.
 * Prevent insertion anomalies, where a record cannot be inserted in the database due to inconsistencies.
 * Prevent deletion anomalies, where the deletion of one piece of data necessitates the deletion of other unrelated data.
 * Allow extending of the database structure without affecting applications that already use it.